simh/simh/README.md

     GOTO <Label>                 Command is now available.
-Labels are lines in which the first non whitespace character is a “:”.
+Labels are lines in which the first non whitespace character is a ï¿½:ï¿½.
 The target of a goto is the first matching label in the current do command file which is encountered.
 Since labels
-                                 don’t do anything else besides being the targets of goto’s, they could be used to provide comments in do command files, for example (“:: This is a comment”)
+                                 donï¿½t do anything else besides being the targets of gotoï¿½s, they could be used to provide comments in do command files, for example (ï¿½:: This is a commentï¿½)
     SET ON                       Enables error trapping for currently defined traps (by ON commands)
     SET NOON                     Disables error trapping for currently